Diocese of Bardstown: History

 Upon taking office, Flaget found himself charged with the pastoral care of the western frontier of the United States, having the assistance of seven priests.
 Saint Thomas Seminary was established in 1811, and Saint Joseph College in Bardstown in 1820.
 The college was closed during the American Civil War and the building briefly served as a hospital for Union soldiers.
 Saint Mary College was founded in 1821.
 Before it was closed in 1976, it was the third oldest Catholic college for boys in the country.

 The Diocese of Bardstown established its first church, Saint Thomas Parish, within four years of its founding.
 The diocese eventually increased the number of parishes to 23, and the number of priests from six to 36 within the first 25 years of its founding.
 The cornerstone of historic Basilica of Saint Joseph Proto-Cathedral was laid on July 16, 1816.
 Many of the paintings and interior decorations were donated by Pope Leo XII, King Louis-Philippe of France and others.
 The former cathedral of the Diocese of Bardstown, it is now a parish church.
 Flaget was responsible for a growing network of congregations.

 John Baptist Mary David (who had been with Flaget in Kentucky since 1810) was ordained a bishop and named Flaget's co-adjutor in 1817, but for two years he tried to refuse the difficult position.
 He briefly succeeded Flaget in 1832, but he resigned less than a year later, when Flaget was again appointed to head the diocese.

+Tennessee was separated from the diocese in 1837 when the Diocese of Nashville was established by Pope Gregory XVI.

 In 1841, the diocese was transferred from Bardstown to Louisville and was renamed the Diocese of Louisville with its Cathedral of the Assumption.
 Later it was raised to Archdiocese of Louisville.
 The Diocese of Bardstown, no longer a residential bishopric, is today listed by the Catholic Church as a titular see.

 Pope Benedict XVI's visit to the United States in April 2008 celebrated the 200th anniversary of the 1808 creation of the new dioceses and the elevation of Baltimore to an archdiocese.